fredwu/bustle/README.md

 Bustle::Subscribers.get subscriber
 Bustle::Publishers.get publisher
 Bustle::Subscriptions.get bustle_publisher, bustle_subscriber # => Bustle::Subscription
-Bustle::Subscriptions.get bustle_publisher # => an array of Bustle::Subscription for the publisher
+Bustle::Subscriptions.by bustle_publisher # => an array of Bustle::Subscription by the publisher
-Bustle::Subscriptions.get bustle_subscriber # => an array of Bustle::Subscription for the subscriber
+Bustle::Subscriptions.for bustle_subscriber # => an array of Bustle::Subscription for the subscriber
 ```

 #### Remove a Subscriber/Publisher/Subscription